contribution-jhipster-uga/generator-jhipster-chatbot-rasa/README.md

 yo jhipster-chatbot-rasa
 ```

-It will modify 2 files (package.json and app.tsx) and you must agree to overwrite them.

 Then, you can launch your bot on your own and run the app with :
 ```bash
 ./mvnw
 ```

+## React

+It will modify 2 files (package.json and app.tsx) and you must agree to overwrite them.

 If you need to modify some parameters of the widget, it has been added in src/main/webapp/app/app.tsx under
 ```bash
 <Footer />
 ```
 and you can refer to the [webchat github](https://github.com/mrbot-ai/rasa-webchat) to know what you can do with it.

+## Angular

+It will modify 3 files (package.json, app.module.ts and main.component.html) and you must agree to overwrite them.

+If you need to modify some parameters of the component, it has been added in src/main/webapp/app/layouts/main/main.component.html

+and you can refer to the [webchat npm page](https://www.npmjs.com/package/angular-chat-widget-rasa) to know what you can change.

 # License